KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 ## More on CREATE TABLE, etc.

 ### Defining Constraints
 You can define different kinds of constraints on a table.
-We have already seen primary keys and foreign keys, but just to recap:
+We have already seen NOT NULL, primary keys and foreign keys, but just to recap:

 Define a single column primary key:
 ```sql